BennyHg/Project-Beta/README.md

                             - cancel/finish button
                             - VIP treatment if the car was in inventory list

-    - ServiceHistoryForm: create a page that has an input that allows someone to type in the VIN.
+    4. ServiceHistoryForm: create a page that has an input that allows someone to type in the VIN.
-                            - on form submission, fetch all of the service appointments for an automobile with the VIN in the input.
+                            - on form submission,fetch all of the service appointments for an automobile with the VIN in the input.
-                                Then, show that list of service appointments to include
+                            - show that list of service appointments to include
                             - create a link in the navbar to get to the page that shows the service history for a specific VIN.

-- Backend:
-    - model.py
-    - view.py

 ## Sales microservice

-Explain your models and integration with the inventory microservice, here.